 Why are creative freelancers some of the most vulnerable economically during this outbreak?

 This is because for any one creative brief for any creative agency such as Havas or similarly for the smaller sized companies, a creative project may still require further delegation to smaller production houses, another creative agency or an individual with a specialist service, skill or knowledge base directly.
 This is in order to deliver for each brief, a uniquely creative idea and in some cases to achieve budget requirements.
 Specialist skills are therefore often required for a short time and on a project basis only, resulting in an opportunity for the freelancer.
 However creative freelancer contracts are therefore typically much shorter than other work contracts.
 A study conducted of 700 freelancers by Creative Industries Federation accounts for a range in the average length of a freelance contract as being from 1 to 12 months for the majority.
 However for many creative freelancers these can be as short as a day or two, and when longer, incorporating as little notice period as a week.

 This is one of the key reasons that creative freelancers are one of the most economically vulnerable sectors of the workforce and especially in this currently protracted economic predicament.
-Freelancers are also not normally covered contractually for sick pay, they have no pension from their employer and they often struggle to rent in London or to obtain mortgages as these amongst other recognised economic vulnerabilities are already counted against them.
+Freelancers are also not normally covered contractually for sick pay, they have no pension from their employer and they often struggle to rent in bigger cities or to obtain mortgages as these amongst other recognised economic vulnerabilities are already counted against them.

 Creative freelancers were also one of the first and worst workforce sectors struck by the economic corona related contagion.